BlueBrain/check-pages/README.md

 #### mooc_tests.py

-This test setup is used to run selenium tests to check several pages and services as defined in `resources/Mooc/mooc_tests.json` in addition to extensive tests for the SimUI and PSPAPP.
+This test setup is used to run Selenium tests to check several pages and services as defined in `resources/Mooc/mooc_tests.json` in addition to extensive tests for the SimUI and PSPAPP.
 This test logs in to edX and opens a special page where all the services are linked.
-For the tests listed in `mooc_tests.json` the code only verifies the existance of a certain element.
+For the tests listed in `mooc_tests.json` the code only verifies the existence of a certain element.

 For the tests of SimUI and PSPAPP, two tests (`start_simui` and `start_pspapp`) will start a simple job on the GUI and stored the job-ID or result-URL in the file `SIMUI.INFO` and `PSPAPP.INFO`.